 The first are the entryways that are owned and maintained by multiple residents whose properties/land have side or rear access to them.
 This does not include semi-detached or detached properties with shared drives.
 Identification of access rights can usually be made from the deeds to the property to which this applies.

 Planning permission is not normally required for the gating of entryways as long as the gates/barriers do not exceed 2 metres in height and the installation is behind the existing front line of the adjoining properties.
-However, it may be prudent to contact the Planning Advice desk (024 7683 1213) if you have any concerns.
+However, it may be prudent to take a look at our online planning page if you have any concerns about if it is public right of way or adopted highway.
 If it is believed that a higher gate/barrier is required then planning permission must be gained from the Council's planning department first.

 The suggested process for starting a self-help scheme is as follows.

 - Identify the requirements of your area – you can either walk the area or obtain a map (obtainable from the Land Registry, Torrington Avenue, Coventry for a small fee) to identify all entries and the access rights for the entry(s) concerned.
 All access points will need to be gated to ensure the security of an area.

 - Canvas the neighbourhood informally to get a general feel of the response you are likely to receive.

 - For large schemes you may wish to form a residents group or committee and hold a meeting/s as needed to keep people informed at one time.
 If only a few properties are involved then door to door would be more appropriate.

 - Obtain guideline quotes for installation.
 Gate manufacturers can be found in the Yellow Pages.
 Make sure the quote include padlocks, keys, painting if needed and removal of excavated material.